Relationships are a key aspect of learning.

 3-5 Program is 18 children – 3 ECE Teachers

-4-5 Forest School Program is 14 children – 1 ECE Teacher and 1 Kindergarten Teacher
+4-5 Forest Program is 14 children – 2 ECE Teachers

-Grade 2/3 class (PENDING CERTIFICATION) is 16 children – 1 Elementary School Teacher (2 Teachers when outdoors
+Grade 2/3 class (PENDING CERTIFICATION) is 16 children – 1 Certified Elementary School Teacher (2 teachers when outdoors)

-If you are interested in being kept in the loop and/or would like to possibly join the elementary program when we are certified, please fill out this form.
+If you are interested in being kept in the loop about the progress of our elementary school certification, please fill out this form.

 Outdoor learning is crucial to development.